CarloRoethlisberger/SAI1_RAG-Bot/README.md

 This project combines **Project Gutenberg** texts with an **AI Reading Assistant** that can **summarize**, **answer questions grounded in the book (RAG)**, and **generate quizzes**.

 Please be aware that this is a prototype and thus not yet dockerized or hosted.
-You will need to clone the repo and start it manually.
+You will need to clone the repo and start the application manually.

+Further, the Application currently only supports the UI in German.

 ---